Help for Tummy Troubles

 Food and Drink: If someone throws up in the daylight hours, I don’t give them anything to eat or drink for at least an hour, besides tiny sips of water.
 If they make it at least an hour or two without a repeat, we’ll try some Gatorade or flat soda.
 And then we “watch and wait” again.
 Quite often, there will be an acute period of the virus where they will throw up multiple times within a short time frame, and then after that it moves on to the rest and recovery phase.
 There’s no point in stressing a sore stomach with food and drinks that won’t stay down anyway.
 Dehydration is generally not a threat since most viruses resolve quickly, sometimes as little as 24 hours.
 When they can keep drinks down and it’s been many hours and they are asking for food, then I move on to some tummy-friendly offerings like Jello, soft drinks (cold but allowed to go flat – bubbles probably aren’t best), applesauce, peaches, crackers and rice.

 Making it Easier on Mama: Usually, I’m the one who deals with a sick child.
 If they wake up at night, I’ve found it’s easiest to stay with them for the acute phase so I don’t have to get out of bed multiple times.
 I generally don’t put them back in their own bed, either (who wants to wash sheets TWICE?).
-Our children sleep upstairs so here’s what I do: clean up any mess and then make a bed on the couch for the sick child.
+I clean up any mess and then make a bed on the couch for the sick child.
 I spread a plastic tablecloth or something else waterproof on the couch.
 On top I put an old sheet or towel.
 I also cover their pillow with an old towel.
 I set a bucket near the couch.
 I get them settled and then make myself a pallet on the floor nearby and get ready to wake often, if needed.

-When It’s Just the Runs: Sometimes they don’t throw up at all.
+When It’s Just the Runs: Sometimes your child isn’t throwing up at all.
 Instead, it all comes out the other end.
-And for some reason, I have found that this type of virus lasts much longer than the other kind, especially the younger your child is.
+I have found that this type of virus lasts much longer than the other kind, especially the younger your child is.
 Here’s our typical scenario: our 5 year old throws up once or twice and is all better the next day.
 Our baby gets diarrhea and we fight it for 2 weeks.
 That’s when you have to be more vigilant about dehydration.
 And I know certain foods are recommended and others are discouraged, but I’ve learned it doesn’t seem to make a big difference.
 Of course, I don’t serve up chili and hot dogs during a bout of diarrhea, but I don’t restrict them to the “Brat diet,” either.
 Nor do I eliminate dairy, although we do cut back.
 When you’re talking a week or longer of fighting an illness, too many restrictions can rob them of needed nutrients, calories and vitamins.
 Some good things to use when dealing with diarrhea – probiotics, a powerful diaper rash cream that stays put like Calmoseptine or Boudreaux’s, extra laundry detergent and extra layers of clothing (to protect chairs, sheets, etc. in case of leaks).
 And you all know I love cloth diapers, but we usually switch to disposables during the worst of it because of having to use so much “non cloth-safe” creams and because cleaning those messes multiple times a day without a sprayer is pretty darn yukky.

 I know this isn’t the most pleasant topic of conversation, but since it’s “that time of year,” I thought some of you might find this post helpful.
 Feel free to add your remedies and tips for dealing with stomach troubles in a comment below!

-1. Great tips.
+Great tips.
 We just battled two weeks off the flu with every symptom imaginable!
 They weren’t vomiting from their flu but trying to administer oral medication made them puke.
 Ugg, so glad that has passed.
 Hopefully we will all stay healthy for the rest of the winter. (fingers crossed!).
 Pinned your tips.

-2. Oh, my.
+Oh, my.
 I’m so, so glad that I have yet to have to deal with barfing children.
 Here’s hoping we never do!

-3. Michelle Ferguson says:
+Michelle Ferguson says

 Great tips!
 We’ve been blessed not to get the stomach virus yet this winter but now I’m prepared if we do!